jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-The R script for summarising the results across all runs is also stored in `017-PhILR_PCoA_summaries.R`, and the output files for each combination are in `00-documentation` under `philr_permanova_*_summary.tsv`.
+The R script for summarising the results across all runs is also `017-PhILR_PCoA_summaries.R`, and the output files for each combination are in `00-documentation` under `philr_permanova_*_summary.tsv`.